 Disney stands to make a fair return on its investment with “The Associate,” a comedy featuring Whoopi Goldberg as a Wall Street financial analyst who kicks a hole in the glass ceiling.
-Pic strongly recalls “9 to 5,” both in the specifics of its plot -- women achieve corporate success while pretending to be agents of a male mastermind -- and in its attempts to demonstrate that revenge is as sweet as sisterhood is powerful.
+Pic strongly recalls “9 to 5,” both in the specifics of its plot — women achieve corporate success while pretending to be agents of a male mastermind — and in its attempts to demonstrate that revenge is as sweet as sisterhood is powerful.
 Given the recent box office dominance of “The First Wives Club,” it’s clear that audiences are receptive to this formula.
 The only question is, will ticket-buyers accept the formula when it’s spiked with a touch of “Mrs. Doubtfire”?
 Most likely.

 During the first hour or so, “The Associate” is a slick but relatively subdued pic about an audacious hoax born of inspiration and desperation.
 Laurel Ayres (winningly played by Goldberg) is an extremely shrewd and sharp-witted analyst for a major Wall Street firm.
 Unfortunately, she’s also a woman, which means she isn’t granted free entry to the old-boy network.

 When she loses a promotion to a far less qualified male colleague, Laurel quits the firm and forms her own company.
 But no one pays much attention to her financial proposals, because — well, because she’s a woman, out on her own, with no male colleagues to support her.
 (The movie never suggests that potential clients are rebuffing Laurel because she is black.
 Or because she has the brassy manner and trademark hairdo of Whoopi Goldberg.
 To a surprisingly great degree, “The Associate” is color blind.)